Vale of Glamorgan Council: Leadership

+The role of mayor is largely ceremonial in Vale of Glamorgan, with political leadership provided by the leader of the council.
+The leaders since 1999 have been:

+Composition

+Following the 2022 election the composition of the council was:

+One of the independent councillors forms part of the ruling coalition with Labour and local party the Llantwit First Independents.
+The next election is due in 2027.

 Elections

 Since 2012, elections have taken place every five years.
-The last election was 5 May 2022.
+The last election was on 5 May 2022.

 Party with the most elected councillors in bold.
 Coalition agreements in notes column.

 Premises

 The council is based at the Civic Offices on Holton Road in Barry, which were built in 1981 for the old Vale of Glamorgan Borough Council.

 Electoral divisions

 Until 2022 the county borough was divided into 23 electoral wards returning 47 councillors.
 Some of these wards are coterminous with communities (parishes) of the same name.
 Other wards may encompass several communities and in some cases communities can encompass more than one ward.
 The following table lists council wards, communities and associated geographical areas prior to the 2022 boundary changes.
 Communities with a community council are indicated with a '*':

-In the news

-In 2010 it was revealed that the chief executive of the Vale of Glamorgan Council was the fourth highest paid in Wales, at £160,000 and £170,000 per annum.
-This was more than the salary of the Prime Minister of The United Kingdom and the First Minister of Wales.
-The Vale of Glamorgan Council released in a press statement that, "The salary is on a par with other council chief executives".